 Tips are an entirely personal matter.
-Most of our guests do tip, usually an amount similar to what one would tip at a fine restaurant (15 to 20% of package value).
-Typically, gratuities are split 70/30 guide/shore staff.
+Most of our guests do tip, usually an amount like what one would tip at a fine restaurant (15 to 20% of package value).
+Typically, gratuities are split 70/30 between guides and shore staff.
 That can be changed at the customer's discretion.
 Any level of tipping is greatly appreciated by our staff.
 The amount dedicated to the shore staff is shared equally by that hard-working group.
+Gratuities can be paid by check or put on a credit card and handled at checkout on the final day.